Interrupted Reaching Out Movement

 • difficulty trusting relationships

-• repeated disappointment or loss
+• repeated disappointment in relationships

 Loyalty and Interrupted Movement